camolezi/xmobots-project/README.md

-This project lets the user plot airports points on a map.
+This project lets the user plot airports markers on a map.

 ## Use the website online here:
 https://camolezi.github.io/xmobots-project

 ## How to use:
-After login, click Show Examples airports to display the set of example Airpots.
+After login, click "Show Examples airports" button to display the standard set of example airports.
+You can click on a marker to zoom in, and get more information.

 You can upload your own airport file to the application, the expected format is:
 ```json